Preparing for Your Video Production Journey

 Bring in All of the Stakeholders Early

-Resist the Urge to Micro Manage
+Resist the Urge to Micro-Manage

-The important thing to remember is that we’re working from a planning document that you defined.
+The critical thing to remember is that we’re working from a planning document that you defined.
 We’re carrying out your plan.
 We don’t take this responsibility for granted.
 We work hard to win and retain your trust and belief.

 One Point of Contact for Video Editing Feedback